dutkulang/alx-higher_level_programming/0x03-python-data_structures/README.md

 Elements in a set can be of any data type but are `not indexed`.

-Elements in a set can not be duplicate, can not be repeated inside the set.
+Elements in a set can not be duplicate, can not be repeated inside the set, elements in a set are not `indexed`.

 <ins>When to use sets</ins>
 - when order of data does not matter